aubble/goTunneLS/README.md

 Outside of the array of nodes this is the other variable.
 It's the path to logFile.
 Created if doesn't exist, and if deleted during execution also recreated.
 Use /dev/stdout or /dev/stderr to output to terminal when needed.

 ##Configuring certificates and keys
 TLS works with certificates and asymmetric cryptography.
+Lets first understand what that means.
+Skip this section if you already know how it all works and just want to get to generating the cert/key.

+####Certificates??
+Keys??
+What does it all mean??

+---

 I've already setup a openssl.cnf that should setup the correct openssl options for most people, you can of course use any certificate you want but this should make it much more streamlined for beginners.